agnwinds/python/docs/sphinx/source/input/parameters/Spectrum/Spectrum.select_photons_by_position.rst

 ===================================
 Advanced command associated with adding conditions for the detailed spectra that are extracted.
-This command simply asks whether one would like to select photons by position.
-If so one will be asked to define a spheical region in interms of its cylindrical coordinates.
+This command simply asks whether one would like to construct spectra from photons that originate or last scattered from a certain regions of space.

+If yes, then one will be asked to specify the regions for all extraction angles.

+This option is useful for diagnostic purposes, such as differentiating between photons that read the observer from the near or far side of the disk.

 Type
   Boolean (yes/no)